 Kaylee P. Alexander is a Ph.D. candidate in Art History specializing in nineteenth-century French visual culture.
-Under the supervision of Professor Neil McWilliam, Kaylee is currently conducting research for her dissertation, tentatively titled "Sépultures (non)remarquables: The Production of Parisian Funerary Monuments, 1804–1924."
-In the dissertation she will discuss the complex space of the cemetery in nineteenth-century Paris.
-In examining the production and consumption of funerary monuments in the aggregate, this dissertation reconstructs the picture of the nineteenth-century Parisian cemetery at the intersection of visual studies, material culture and cultural economics.
-Specifically it defines the low-end market for funerary monuments in Paris after Napoleon's burial reforms of 1804 and through the first phases of Haussmannization in the 1850s and 1860s.
-Situated among discussions regarding the role of large-scale, merit-based commemoration practices in nineteenth-century France, this dissertation considers the mass market for funereal monuments and a citizen’s willingness to pay for public memorials to ordinary people.
+Under the supervision of Professor Neil McWilliam, Kaylee is currently preparing her dissertation, tentatively titled "Sépultures (non)remarquables: The Production of Parisian Funerary Monuments, 1804–1924."
+In the dissertation she discusses the production and market for funerary monuments in nineteenth-century Paris.
+In doing so, this dissertation reconstructs the picture of the nineteenth-century Parisian cemetery at the intersection of visual studies, material culture and cultural economics.
+Confronting issues of survival bias in the cemetery through the use of data-driven and digital methodologies, this work revisits funerary monuments in Paris after Napoleon's burial reforms of 1804 by considering the role and reputation of marbriers (stone-cutters), and the low-end market for monuments.
+Working outwards from discussions regarding the role of large-scale, merit-based commemoration practices in nineteenth-century France, this dissertation examines the mass market for funerary monuments and popular practices of memorialization in the nineteenth century.

 Kaylee received a B.A. in Art History cum laude from New York University in 2013, and an M.A. in the History of Art and Architecture from the Institute of Fine Arts, NYU in 2015.

-Alexander, K. "Père-Lachaise in 1815: A New Method in the Study of Ephemeral Funerary Monuments."
-Monumental Troubles: Rethinking What Monuments Mean Today.
-Ed.
-Doss, E and Snay, C. Notre Dame, IN.: Midwest Art History Society and the Snite Museum of Art.
-2018.
-16-28.
-(Essay) Full Text Open Access Copy
+Alexander, Kaylee P. “Père-Lachaise in 1815: A New Method in the Study of Ephemeral Funerary Monuments.”
+Monumental Troubles: Rethinking What Monuments Mean Today, edited by Erika Doss and Cheryl Snay, Midwest Art History Society and the Snite Museum of Art, 2018, pp. 16–28.
+Manual, doi:10.7274/r0-30e5-2840.
+Full Text Open Access Copy

 The Space in Which We Live: Place and Time in the Early Christian Catacomb.
 Graduate Student Symposium "Killing Time: Temporality in Visual Culture".
 University of California Los Angeles.
 October 22, 2016